alhutchinson/osticket-prereqs/README.md

 </p>
 <p>
-Downloaded and Installed Rewrite Manager on windows machine.
+Rewrite manager in IIS is used for rewriting URLs, managing redirects, and improving the usability and SEO of web applications and websites hosted on IIS servers.
+A valuable tool for administrators and developers to increase performance of URL structures and manage URL changes effectively.
+This demonstrates me Downloading and Installing Rewrite Manager on a windows machine.
 </p>
 <br />